Sally Hemings: Hemings in Paris

 Sally Hemings remained in France for 26 months.
-Slavery had been abolished in that country after the Revolution in 1789; Jefferson paid wages to her and James while they were in Paris.
+Slavery had been abolished in France after the Revolution in 1789.
+Jefferson paid wages to her and James while they were in Paris.
 He paid her the equivalent of $2 a month.
 In comparison, he paid James Hemings $4 a month as chef-in-training, and his Parisian scullion $2.50 a month; the other French servants earned from $8 to $12 a month.
 Toward the end of their stay, James used his money to pay for a French tutor and to learn the language, and Sally was also learning French.

 There is no record of where she lived: it may have been with Jefferson and her brother in the Hôtel de Langeac on the Champs-Elysées, or at the convent Abbaye de Penthemont where the girls Maria and Martha were schooled.
 Whatever the weekday arrangements, Jefferson and his retinue spent weekends together at his villa.
 Jefferson purchased some fine clothing for Hemings, which suggests that she accompanied Martha as a lady's maid to formal events.

 According to her son Madison's memoir, Hemings became pregnant by Jefferson in Paris.
 She was about 16 at the time.
 Under French law, Sally and James were free and could have petitioned to stay; a return to Virginia meant a return to slavery.
-She agreed to return with him to the United States in exchange for his promise to free her children when they came of age (at 21).
+She agreed to return with him to the United States in exchange for his promise to free her children when they came of age, at 21.
 Hemings' strong ties to her mother, siblings, and extended family likely drew her back to Monticello.